jaukia/superpal/README.md

 * Uses Okhsl (and HSLuv) color spaces for, hopefully, more vivid color interpolation
 * Hue rotation/shifting to create more appealing scales
+* Metadata on complementary and analogous colors to make it easier to create pleasing color combinations

 Areas that could be further improved: